Principal Investigator

 (he/him)

-I am a first-year Ph.
+I am a second-year Ph.
 D. student.
 I mostly use corpus linguistic methods to study grammatical variation.
 I also have a long-standing interest in foreign language learning.
 My research interests include corpus linguistics, computational linguistics, (comparative) syntax as well as language variation.

 Cedar Brown